ucfwzb/Transfer-learning-graph-laplase-in-cancer-type-data/README.md

 * **models.py:** This is the execution file, including all the models' realization codes.

 ## Data clean
 In order to reduce data noise, the genes whose values' mean and standard deviation values are at low level in both datasets should be removed.
-Initial level threshold is 50%.
+The initial level threshold is 50%, it can be changed in the read_data function of the models.py file.

 ## Cross-validation
+All models will run though the same cross validation process together.
+For both data sets, 20 samples are randomly selected for test part, 20 samples for validation part, the rest samples are training data sets.